natedillon/dotfiles/README.md

 ### Terminal Settings

-To use my OS X Terminal app settings, go to the “Settings” tab in the preferences for the Terminal app, then import the “Nate.terminal” file (located in the “extras” folder).
+To use my OS X Terminal app settings, go to the “Settings” tab in the preferences for the Terminal app, then import the `Nate.terminal` file (located in the “extras” folder).

 ### Git Configuration